home-assistant-libs/ha-ffmpeg/README.md

 - Analyse a video/audio stream for noise or motion detection
 - Grab image from a stream

-Be careful that you protect function calls to this library with `asyncio.shield`.
+Take care to protect function calls to this library with `asyncio.shield`.